-In the case of Tampa Electric's transportation affiliates, is there a reasonable probability the test should be: the information in guestion will that disclosure of adversely affect the affiliated company and, ultimately, .
-Tampa Electric and its Customers?
-If SO. information should be treated as specified confidential information which is exempt from public disclosure.
+In the case of Tampa Electric's transportation affiliates, the test should be: is there a reasonable probability the information in question will disclosure of that adversely affect the affiliated company and, ultimately, If its Customers?
+SO, Tampa Electric and information should be treated as specified confidential information which is exempt from public disclosure.
 Section 366.093, Florida Statutes, does not appear to require a 100% probability of harm.
-In the case of bids other contractual data, the test is only whether it would "impair" the efforts of the public utility to contract for services on favorable terms.
-If certain information is disclosed and the disclosure only aids but does not quarantee a competitor's ability to compete with Tamba Electric's transportation affiliates, then information ought to be protected, even though its disclosure would not ouarantee that the competitor will take business away from the Tampa Electric affiliate. more stringent or absolute a standard for confidentiality would demand more than is required under the statute.
+In the case of bids or other contractual data, the test is only whether it "impair" the efforts of the public utility contract for services on favorable terms. information is disclosed and the disclosure only aids but does not guarantee a competitor's ability to compete with Tampa Electric's transportation affiliates, then information ought to be protected, even though its disclosure would not guarantee that the competitor will take business away from the Tampa Electric affiliate.
+Any more stringent or absolute a standard for confidentiality would demand more than is required under the statute.
 Stated differently, if the statute is administered in such a way as to prohibit only the disclosure of a specific cost, but not a myriad of related information bits or "hints" which enable a resourceful competitor to pinpoint come very close to the specific cost, then the protection afforded by the statute will indeed be hollow.
 In short, we advocate fully disclosing to the Commission the information it needs to perform its utility oversight function but because of the extreme sensitivity of the information, we advocate disclosing as little as possible to publicly accessible sources.
-Dtility customers are the ultimate beneficiaries of this protection, and we hope the Commission will continue to administer the statute in a manner which maximizes such protection.
+Utility customers are the ultimate beneficiaries of this protection, and we hope the Commission will continue to administer the statute in a manner which maximizes such protection.